 Pour the marinade over the lamb chops, making sure to flip them over to cover them completely.
 Cover the dish with plastic wrap, and marinate the chops in the fridge for as little as 1 hour, or as long as overnight.
 The longer they can sit, the better!

 When you’re ready to grill these babies up, heat your grill to medium-high heat.
 You want to get these beautifully seared.
-Grill the lamb chops on high heat for 2-3 minutes per side, then lower the heat to medium and let them finish cooking for another 5-6 minutes.
-When the lamb chops reach an internal temperature of 150 degrees F, it’s time to take them off.
+Grill the lamb chops for 7-10 minutes, or until they reach an internal temperature of 135 degrees F (use a meat thermometer), then it’s time to take them off.
 At that point, they’ll be about medium, which is how I like them.
 You definitely don’t want to cook these well done.
 There’s nothing worse than a dried out, over-cooked lamb chop.